 Find Out About the Landlord

 It is a good idea to learn about the landlord's or property manager's reputation.
 The more you know about how a person operates her business, the better off you will be.
 Try to talk to current tenants.
 Ask them how well the landlord takes care of the place or if they have had trouble getting repairs made.
 Also ask current tenants if they have heard anything about the building being foreclosed upon.
-If they have, follow up by asking the landlord and reading Chapter 18: Tenants and Foreclosure - Grounds for Filing a Civil Lawsuit.
+For more information see Chapter 18: Tenants & Foreclosure.

 Get Contact Information